were fishermen. Jesus said to them,

 In our own lives we may find a loneliness or separation from people in our family or others in our lives.
 We have parts of our lives that are dark and embarrassing and seem unchangeable.
 It is into this very darkness and discomfort that Jesus extends the same invitation to us - "Follow me."
 This clear and personal call to us is from Jesus who already knows us and our failings and yet asks us to be with him.
 We can hear this invitation more clearly if we can be touched with awareness of our own failings and understand more deeply how much we need a savior in our lives.
 It is then that our hearts open to accept this invitation.

-This week Jesus invites us to follow him, as friends and disciples.
+The Sunday gospel is a warm story of Jesus calling two more apostles, asking them, and us, "What are you looking for?"
 This is a good week for us to contemplate with Jesus, what we are looking for and how much we want to turn and follow him.
 We can pray to Jesus for the strength to leave the patterns and habits of our lives that so often turn us away from him and ask for the grace to make a new beginning in our lives.
 If we can sit with our hands open in humility, we can accept that we can't do this on our own, but know in our hearts that with the help of God, nothing is impossible.

 Send us an e-mail